FR

 6. Develop the layout

-7. Plan electrical, HVAC, and internet
+7. Plan electrical, HVAC, and internet requirements

 8. Select flooring by zone

-9. Define customization and brand identity
+9. Define customization and brand identity direction

 10. Plan fabrication, delivery, installation, and future expansion